The Best Vegan Bread You Can Buy at the Grocery Store

 That being said, we’ve rounded up the tastiest vegan breads—so you won’t have to scan the packaging.

-This loaf of bread is made from freshly sprouted, organic grains, organic sprouted lentils and fresh yeast, among other good-for-you ingredients.
-(See what else is in Ezekiel bread.)
+This loaf of bread is made from freshly sprouted organic grains, organic sprouted lentils and fresh yeast, among other good-for-you ingredients.
 It even has more calcium, fiber, iron and protein than the average slice.

 Ezekiel bread is a top pick among parents, too.
 “It is less processed and more nutritious when compared to other bread on the market,” says Tiffany Konecko of Farmulosity.
 “It has no oils, no sugars, no preservatives and no artificial ingredients.”

-Arnold has a variety of bread to choose from, including 12-Grain, Multi-Grain, Health Nut, Country Potato and Country Oatmeal.
-Arnold’s Oatnut bread is free of artificial flavors, high fructose corn syrup and of course, animal products of any kind.
+Oroweat—they’re all the same product, just listed under different brand names.
+No matter which brand is in your supermarket, they each have a variety of bread to choose from, including 12-Grain, Multi-Grain, Health Nut, Country Potato and Country Oatmeal.
+Brownberry Oat Nut bread is free of artificial flavors, high fructose corn syrup and of course, animal products of any kind.

 La Brea Bakery crafts its bread with as few ingredients as possible, and most of them are familiar, like flour, water and yeast.
 For a tasty French baguette, look for La Brea breads near your grocery store’s bakery or in the frozen foods aisle.